Suraj-tiwari-github/react-course-v3_Notes/01-fundamentals/README.md

         title={firstBook.title}
         img={firstBook.img}
       >
+// here the book opening tag is has been, we are in between of <book> We are here</book>
         <p>
           Lorem ipsum dolor, sit amet consectetur adipisicing elit.
 Itaque repudiandae inventore eos qui animi sed iusto alias eius ea sapiente.